Glossary of magnetic terminology

 μ0 - permeability of free space,

-H - applied magnetic field,
+H - external magnetic field strength,

 M - magnetization.